mooncloak/kenv/README.md

 ## Security 🛡️

-For security vulnerabilities, concerns, or issues, please responsibly disclose the information either by opening a public GitHub Issue or reaching out to the project owner.
+For security vulnerabilities, concerns, or issues, please refer to the [security policy](SECURITY.md]) for more information on appropriate approaches for disclosure.

 ## Contributing ✍️